appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 # Ruby

 element = @driver.find_element :accessibility_id, 'element on the app'
-# Returns true if the element is focused or not, otherwise false
+# Returns true if the element is focused, otherwise false
 element.focused #=> 'true'
 # Appium moves the focus to the element by pressing the corresponding keys and clicking the element
 element.click